 This is the Aspen Estate Fir tree from Balsam Hill and I have to tell you how much I love how it looks.
 The full shape and branches draping down to the floor is talking to me big time.
 To be honest, I put the tree up and didn’t even decorate it right away because I just enjoyed the look and light filled ambiance it brought.

-But of course, you know I was going to be decorating the tree before too long and I actually found my inspiration for this one from the wedding flowers I was working on last week.
+But of course, you know I was going to be decorating the tree before too long and I actually found my inspiration for this one from the wedding flowers I arranged.
 You might remember that my brother got married on Friday and I did the flowers for them.
 Loads of gorgeous garden roses, white hydrangeas, Larkspur, thistle and baby’s breath on repeat along with fresh eucalyptus.
-After the wedding, we helped tidy up and got the flowers all packed back up.
-I decided after enjoying them in the vases for several days that they should be on the tree- and so- voila.

 Fresh Flowers

 There are a few things to know when using fresh flowers on a tree.
 Number one- they will dry out- including any greens or anything else so it is something to be mindful of depending on where your tree is (near a fireplace or heater for example) and also, if the flowers you decide to use will dry well.
-I knew they hydrangeas would be short lived- they are a sponge when it comes to water and need a ton of it to look perky.
-So if you like the look of hydrangeas on the tree- I suggest a nice faux for leaving up all season long.

 The eucalyptus, thistle and even the baby’s breath will all dry okay- though they will shrink and change color a bit.
-If you are wanting to use fresh- you can use florist tubes but keep in mind they will need to be refilled after a few days.
+If you are wanting to use fresh- you can use florist tubes filled with water but keep in mind they will need to be refilled after a few days.
 Since the flowers I decorated with were already partially dry- they should last okay for a bit but also, I will be changing the decor a bit since it is early in the season.

 Flip tree Fun